Luiz-Trindade/Password_Manager/README.md

 ## Key Features

 ### Add Information
 In the "Add Info" tab, you can enter an ID, information, and a password, then click the "Add!" button to add this data to the "data" table in the SQLite database.
-The ID is optional, but information and passwords are required.
+The ID is required, but information and passwords aren't.
 After addition, the table is updated, and an empty row is added.

 ### View Information
 The "View Info" tab displays a scrollable table containing all the information stored in the "data" table.
 The table is initially loaded with the data present in the SQLite database.